-Prior to reading this article, we recommend you review the following section:
+Prior to reading this article, please review the Features Overview section.

 The Accounting Seed Map provides you with an overview of how the Accounting Seed application works.
 The goal of the Accounting Map is to give you a graphical view of how frequently used processes in the application work and how they update the general ledger.

 Color-coded shapes and sequential process flows provide a visual, at-a-glance summary of how your accounts move through the system.

 - General Ledger Balances - shows what data tables feed the general ledger.

 - Billing - shows the process for billing a service or productized service that has no inventory.